aws/sagemaker-xgboost-container/README.rst

 ::

     # Create the SageMaker Scikit-learn Container Python package.
-    cd sagemaker-xgboost-framework
+    cd sagemaker-xgboost-container
     python setup.py bdist_wheel --universal

 If you want to build "final" Docker images, then use:

 ::

-    # All build instructions assume you're building from the root directory of the sagemaker-xgboost-framework.
+    # All build instructions assume you're building from the root directory of the sagemaker-xgboost-container.

     # CPU
     docker build -t <image_name>:<tag> -f docker/<xgboost-version>/final/Dockerfile.cpu .